-The Association of Multicultural Members of Partners (AMMP) is a volunteer organization of employees from Massachusetts General Hospital, Brigham and Women's Hospital, Mass General Brigham HealthCare System and its entities, who are dedicated to achieving a common goal.
+The Association of MGH Multicultural Professionals (AMMP) is a volunteer organization of employees from Massachusetts General Hospital, Brigham and Women's Hospital, Mass General Brigham HealthCare System and its entities, who are dedicated to achieving a common goal.
 These are our board members.

 Latoya P. Brewster, MBA

 Latoya P. Brewster, MBA, began her career at Mass General in 2008 and has been an AMMP member since 2017.
 Latoya is passionate about helping people.
 She enjoys problem solving and works to create processes that improve efficiency.
 As the director of the Environmental Services department, Latoya leads a 500+ team that is responsible for maintaining a clean and sanitized environment throughout the Mass General community.

 Latoya was instrumental in implementing the Choose Well Eat Well traffic light labeling program as well as the Organic Waste Composting program in the MGH Nutrition & Food Services department.
 Latoya was a featured leader in healthcare in the African American Career World Winter/Spring 2021 edition.
 She is also the recipient of the YMCA Community Service Award, YMCA Achievers Adult Mentor Award, MGH Service Excellence Leadership Award and Partners in Excellence Individual Award.

 Latoya received her master’s degree in health care administration from Simmons University and a bachelor of science degree from the University of Massachusetts Amherst.

 Fun Fact: In her free time, Latoya enjoys listening to live music and exploring with her family.